About the Foundation

 - Enhance community health care by providing free medical services to rural communities which lack adequate medical facilities;

-- Improve the quality of education of children and young people (18 years and younger);
+- Improve the quality of education of children and young people; and

-- Alleviate the extreme poverty in communities across the country by providing clean drinking water, and encouraging the education/empowerment of women.
+- Alleviate extreme poverty in communities across the country by providing humanitarian support, clean drinking water, and encouraging the empowerment of women.

 The Foundation operates with the following core values: